PLAYBILL VAULT'S Today in Theatre History: SEPTEMBER 23

 1930 Kay Swift provides the first complete hit Broadway musical score composed by a woman with Fine and Dandy, starring Joe Cook.
 Despite the Depression, the show manages a 255-performance run.

 1946 There is a vote today on behalf of the New York Drama Critics Circle to ensure a "best play" citation every year, no matter what the quality of the year's offerings.
 The 1946-1947 season poses no problem, however; Arthur Miller's post-war classic, All My Sons, is the winner for Best American Play.

-1954 Birthday of director and playwright George C. Wolfe who will put his stamp on the American theatre of the 1990s as executive director of The New York Shakespeare Festival/The Public Theatre, and as director of productions including Angels in America, Jelly's Last Jam and Bring in 'da Noise, Bring in 'da Funk.
+1954 Birthday of director and playwright George C. Wolfe who will put his stamp on the American theatre of the 1990s as executive director of The New York Shakespeare Festival/The Public Theatre, and as director of productions including Angels in America, Jelly's Last Jam, The Wild Party and Bring in 'da Noise, Bring in 'da Funk.

 1968 The Juilliard School starts its new four-year program of the Drama Division.
 As classes begin today, Kevin Kline and Patti LuPone are present.
 The school's director, John Houseman, will go on to call this first class of students "Group I".
 Among other graduates of this prestigious school are William Hurt, Christopher Reeve and Kevin Spacey.

 1974 Despite the bomb scare from a few nights before, Angela Lansbury opens tonight in the revival of Gypsy at the Winter Garden Theatre.
 Following in the footsteps of the legendary Ethel Merman was probably very frightening, but Lansbury wins over everyone.
 Variety critic Hobe Morrison reports, however, that she had "visible stage fright during much of the first act."
 The show will run 120 performances.